CSIRO-enviro-informatics/crs-dataset-test/README.md

 * [data/CA1889.ttl](data/CA1889.ttl) - An extended formulation of longitudinal (temporal) information about the Commonwealth Agency 1889 - *Department of Northern Australia, Central Office*
 * [data/CP665.ttl](data/CP665.ttl) - An extended formulation of longitudinal (temporal) information about the Commonwealth Person 665 - *Paul Keating*

+The [source/](source/) folder contains raw data from the CRS database (in Excel) and intermediate files and scripts used to process it to created the files listed above.

 ## Rights and License
 All the contents of this repository are derived from NAA source data and thus the rights to that data reside with the NAA.